In this guide, we want to teach you to Install and Configure XRDP on Rocky Linux 8.

 In this article, we are going to learn how to install Xrdp with GNOME GUI on Rocky Linux 8.

-Before you start to install XRDP, you need to log in to your server as a non-root user with sudo privileges and set up a basic firewall.
+Before installing XRDP, you need to log in to your server as a non-root user with sudo privileges and set up a basic firewall.
 To do this, you can follow our guide the Initial Server Setup with Rocky Linux 8.

 Install Desktop environment on Rocky Linux 8